Learn how to better position yourself to secure funding to start or grow your business.

 "To apply for a conventional small business loan, you'll first need to share all of your financial details, including your personal financial information, your future growth plans and precisely how you'll use the requested capital," said Farhan Ahmad, founder and CEO of Bento for Business.

-Ahmad said it's important to come prepared when filling out an application.
+Ahmad said it's important to be prepared when filling out an application.
 He recommends bringing the following documentation with you:

 - Business permits and licenses